 When the range selector gears do not move or mesh easily, a momentary application of drive power will reposition gears and allow shifting.
-Do this by moving the speed control forward momentarily.
+Do this by giving the foot pedal a slight push and release.
 Do not force gear changes if any interference is indicated.
-Be careful to have tractor path clear of objects or people in case movement occurs during this operation.
+Be careful to have tractor clear of objects or people in case it moves during the operation.